Noelle-Wavinya-Maingi/Bookstore/README.md

 ## Author

-The author of the code challenge solution is [Noelle Maingi.](https://github.com/Noelle-Wavinya-Maingi)
+The author of this project is [Noelle Maingi.](https://github.com/Noelle-Wavinya-Maingi)